 The 1859 Historic National Hotel was established in 1859 when Heinrich and Hannah Nielsen established it.
 The National Hotel was comprised of two wooden buildings during the gold-rush era of Jamestown.
 All the other early establishments in the same area were also made of wooden structures.
 The hotel has been operating ever since, and it has survived two fires in 1901 and 1927.
 The hotel had to be remodeled because of the fire.

 In August of 1974, the National Hotel was purchased by the current owners, brothers Stephen and Michel Willey, and their friend Donald Hazelwood.
 The bar and the hotel have functioned since the building opened.
 However, the restaurant had not been fully used until 1946.
 This is because the restaurant had to comply with the State ABC department’s requirements and the local health department.
-The kitchen had to be gutted and the dining room had to be restored totally.
+The kitchen had to be gutted, and the dining room had to be restored totally.

 The restaurant was finally reopened in 1975.
 It emphasized Italian family dining and was later expanded also to serve lunches.
 During this time, the hotel charged monthly tenants an affordable rate of $60.
 There were several other restorations; the latest was during the years 2000-2005.
 Ambient lighting and carpeting were added.
 Most of the work was concentrated on the bar and the two dining rooms.

 The 1859 Historic National Hotel has nine rooms, which are all beautifully appointed with fine antiques.
 All rooms come with modern heat and air conditioning.
 The rooms are comfortable, relaxing, and plain elegant.
 The hotel’s award-winning restaurants’ cheesecake is the area’s best.
 The restaurant serves dinner, lunch, and dessert.

 The Gold Rush Saloon is a romantic saloon which still comes with the original 19th-century redwood bar.
 Your favorite beverages can be ordered from the saloon, whether alcoholic or non-alcoholic.
 The famous Hot Buttered Rum is a favorite of the hotel’s many guests.
 All wines served in the saloon are from the Gold Country.